realworldocaml/mdx/README.md

 DESCRIPTION
        This initiaises a Git repository with the vendoring metadata for Dune, and commits the results to the current branch.
-It runs
+It first runs duniverse opam to generate .duniverse/opam.sxp, and then runs duniverse lock to generate .duniverse/dune.sxp.
+This contains everything needed to subsequently fetch the remote archives and store them locally via duniverse git-pull.

 ARGUMENTS
        PACKAGES